TheSharks/WildBeastDocs/docs/install_windows.md

 Click [this link](https://download.rethinkdb.com/windows/rethinkdb-2.3.5.zip) to download the RethinkDB executable.
 (No worries, that's the official download link)

 When the file has downloaded, extract rethinkdb.exe to someplace suitable.
-We'd recommend creating a new folder on your C:\ drive and naming it RethinkDB, then just put the file in there.
-Browse to the directory you put the executable in, then hit Shift+Right click and select "Open command window here".
+We'd recommend creating a new folder on your C:\ drive and naming it RethinkDB, then just put the file in there. (**NOTE: WildBeast and RethinkDB have to be on the same drive in order to work**) Browse to the directory you put the executable in, then hit Shift+Right click and select "Open command window here".
 In the command prompt, type in the following command:
 ```bash
 rethinkdb --bind all
 ```